Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 However, since Esisuisse has a limit of 6 billion CHF and PostFinance has more than four million customers, the guarantee would only be, on average, 1’500 CHF per customer.
 This is a disadvantage of Esisuisse since larger banks are less protected than small ones.

-Nevertheless, PostFinance currently has an excellent credit rating and is in good financial health.
+Nevertheless, PostFinance has an excellent credit rating and is financially healthy.

 As for technical security, PostFinance has high standards of security.
 They are using multiple factors of authentication.
-They also provide some good security information on their website, which is always a good sign.
+They also provide good security information on their website, which is a good sign.

 So, overall, I would say that it is currently safe to have your assets with PostFinance.